GenericMappingTools/website/cite/index.rst

 Some GMT modules are based on algorithms we have developed and published separately, such as:

-* Kim, S.*S., and P. Wessel, Directional median filtering for regional*residual separation of bathymetry, *Geochem.
+* Kim, S.-S., and P. Wessel, Directional median filtering for regional-residual separation of bathymetry, *Geochem.
 Geophys.
   Geosyst.*, 9, Q03005, 2008. `doi:10.1029/2007GC001850 <http://dx.doi.org/10.1029/2007GC001850>`_.
   [``dimfilter``]
 * Luis, J. F. and J. M. Miranda, Reevaluation of magnetic chrons in the